• Workshops

 I did not fully agree with this answer and wrote:

-Researcher: I see Kazumi and Tatjana similarly; they both seek more separation to better manage their jobs, childcare, and self-care.
-There is some overlap with Amadi, particularly regarding reduced stress following a breakup.
-David and Arne share a different approach, as they love their work so much that they don't want strict separation since their job is their life.
-However, Arne lacks the flexibility that David has.
+Researcher: I see Simone and Clara similarly; they both seek more separation to better manage their jobs, childcare, and self-care.
+There is some overlap with Mikel, particularly regarding reduced stress following a breakup.
+Paul and Claus share a different approach, as they love their work so much that they don't want strict separation since their job is their life.
+However, Claus lacks the flexibility that David has.
 Flexibility is a common theme among all five respondents, with each believing that more flexibility would lead to better balance.
 Based on this, create three types and highlight the overlaps.

 Based on my question, the AI assistant listed three types and described them in more detail.
 From this output, I synthesized the following: